 Tuesday, December 14, 2021

-Tyrone Power Memorably Dives into Noir's Dark Alley
+Tyrone Power Memorably Dives into Noir's Darkest Alley

 With the upcoming Guillermo del Toro remake just around the corner, interest logically has turned to one of film noir’s most trenchant and entertaining offerings, the riveting 1947 Nightmare Alley.
 Director Edmond Goulding sustains a great seedy atmosphere while detailing the seamy carnival world of Alley, assisted by Lee Garmes’ alternately moody and lush cinematography and an artfully-crafted script by Jules Furthman, who skillfully manages to maintain much of the seediness of the William Lindsay Gresham novel while providing work acceptable to the production code and Fox executives willing to mount a major production around the screenplay featuring their top male star, Tyrone Power.
 Power had returned from WWII looking for something more challenging than his standard, sometimes bland leading man heroics and, after making a deal with studio boss Darryl Zanuck to headline Fox’s big one for 1946, the florid all-star adaptation of Somerset Maugham’s bestselling The Razor’s Edge, was allowed to uncharacteristically star as downright cad Stanton Carlisle, one of the cinema’s smoothest-talking and arrogant con artists.
 Indicating the rich assets found in the studio system’s heyday, Fox gathered a truly top-flight cast of veterans and newcomers to add considerable verve and class to the bleak-yet-fascinating proceedings.